Life's Journey: Japanese Experience Through the Eyes of a Visitor Part 2

 Learning to drive my little Honda was a new experience but I am happy to report that my husband was a patient teacher.
 No matter how many times we jerked along the parking lot and choked out the gas, he never once raised his voice.
 He was kind of like that most of the time anyway.
 After a while, I was over the hiccuping car method and was able to drive on base.
 It was some time after that before I ventured onto the real highways in Japan.
 That was an eye-opening experience for sure

 Driving on the roadways of Japan was an eye-opening experience for me.
-Since I was knew the whole driving a standard shift thing, driving was an adventure for a while anyway.
+Since I was new to the whole driving a standard shift thing, driving was an adventure for a while anyway.
 I then had to venture onto the highway and not crash.

 The two lane roads were the roads we traveled to Yokota Air Base from Tachikawa Air Base a short distance that should have taken about 15 minutes.
 It usually took a minimum of an hour.
 By today's standards that is not a lot of time really as many drive for much longer periods than that each day, one way.
 However, that was then.
 And, then, I was used to traveling long distances in an hour so it was different.